coryrwest/rediscover-weekly/README.md

 Rediscover weekly uses Subsonic to both track your play counts and build the playlist for listening.

+## Prerequisites
+ - A subsonic instance
+ - MariaDB

+Subsonic must be set up to use an external database.
+There is not support for Subsonic's internal HSQLDB.
+This is because there is no other way to access the Play Counts on the DB.

+The official Subsonic app for android will not work with this as it does not report play counts back to the server.

 ## Usage
 ### Download scrobbles
 ```